(Google Maps)

 Our Legal Take

-Car wash patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the car wash and whether this shooting may have been prevented.
+Shopping center patrons have a right to feel safe and secure while on premises of the establishment they are visiting.
+The Murray Law Firm questions the level of security provided at the shopping center and whether this tragic loss of life may have been prevented.

-• What security measures, such as surveillance cameras, bright lighting, and security patrols, were in place to protect patrons at the time of the shooting?
+What security measures, such as surveillance cameras and security patrols, were in place to protect patrons at the time of the shooting?

-• Have there been prior incidents of violence on or near property?
-If so, were any additional security precautions implemented by the car wash owner or management to deter crime?
+• September 2016 crime reports, from Spotcrime.comreveal a number of assaults and robberies in the surrounding area.
+Was the property owner aware of any prior incidents of violence on or near the property?
+If so, were additional security precautions implemented by the property owners or management to deter crime?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the car wash owner or management failed to provide adequate security, the victim may elect to seek justice and pursue legal claims for his injuries.
+Should the facts of this matter reveal that the shopping center owner or management company failed to provide adequate security, the victim’s family may elect to seek justice and pursue a legal claim for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.